lauren1478/surfs_up/README.md

 ### Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(3 pt)
-Results:
+The purpose of this analysis was to look at the weather patterns of a specific location on Oahu where we would like to build a surf and ice cream shop, because both surfing and ice cream demand are dependent on weather.
+Specifically, we are looking at temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.
+We are able to do this by connecting to SQLite, SQLAlchemy, and Flask to process the data and show the results.

 ### There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)
+-

 Summary:

 ### There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)